Ahmed-Hamdy101/Awesome-Material/README.md

 - [Linux](https://www.javatpoint.com/linux-tutorial)
 - [ Qubes for Security and Tips](https://www.qubes-os.org/endorsements/)
 # Clean Code
- - Clean Code : it's book that allow you to write a prefact programs and increase of your quality code in org
+ - Clean Code : it's book that allow you to write a prefact programs and increase of your quality code in org( -- we will upload book for this link later in java )